o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### AddTag

-Adds the tag to the entity if it didn't already have it\.
+Adds the tag to the entity if it didn't already have it.

 **Parameters**
 const `Tag&`